Northern Sweden Owls, Woodpeckers, Capercaillie, Black Grouse and more bird watching guided tours

-Snow Bunting (Plectrophenax nivalis), Brambling (Fringilla montifringilla), Bohemian Waxwing (Bombycilla garrulus), Red Crossbill (Loxia curvirostra), Pine Grosbeak (Pinicola enucleator), Lapland Bunting or Lapland Longspur (Calcarius lapponicus) and Arctic Long-tailed tit (Aegithalos caudatus) with its distinctive pure white head make for a terrific burst of colour in our forest and around our house.
+Snow Bunting (Plectrophenax nivalis) passing through in Spring, Brambling (Fringilla montifringilla) in huge numbers in spring and autumn, Bohemian Waxwing (Bombycilla garrulus) – feeding in very large numbers during September on Rowan Berries in our garden, Red Crossbill (Loxia curvirostra), Pine Grosbeak (Pinicola enucleator), Lapland Bunting or Lapland Longspur (Calcarius lapponicus) and Arctic Long-tailed tit (Aegithalos caudatus) with its distinctive pure white head make for a terrific burst of colour in our forest and around our house.

 We also have access to a location where these species regularly feed in large numbers.
 This top secret location offers a unique experience and excellent avian photography opportunities.
 It is one of the few places where you may encounter Hawfinch (Coccothraustes coccothraustes).